The Forest Filtration of a Graph: Definition and basic properties

 \end{prop}

 \begin{prop} For $n\geq3$ and $d\geq2$,

 \end{prop}

 A subset of vertices $\sigma$ is an independent set if all of its subsets of cardinality $2$ are independent.
-This says that in order to be a simplex of the independence complex, a set of vertices only need have its $1$-skeleton contained in the complex.
+This says that in order to be a simplex of the independence complex, a set of vertices only need to have its $1$-skeleton contained in the complex.
 This type of complexes are called \emph{flag complexes}.
 Now, for $\mathcal{F}_1(G)$, its $1$-skeleton is the complete graph of the same order as $G$, therefore it is not a flag complex in general, because it is not contractible for all graphs.
 The following result tells us that it has an analogous property but for the $2$-skeleton, rather than the $1$-skeleton.
+Sadly this can not be generalized for $\mathcal{F}_d(G)$ with $d\geq2$ as $\mathcal{F}_d(C_{d+3})$ shows.

 \begin{prop} Let $\sigma$ be a subset of $V(G)$ such that all of its subsets of cardinality $3$ are simplices of $\mathcal{F}_1(G)$, then $\sigma$ is a simplex of $\mathcal{F}_1(G)$. \end{prop} \begin{proof} If $|\sigma|\leq3$ the result is clear.
 Now let $\sigma=\{v_0,v_1,v_2,v_3\}$.
 Then, for $\tau=\{v_0,v_1,v_2\}$, we have that $G_\tau=G[\tau]$ is forest such that $\Delta(G_\tau)\leq1$.
 Now, $v_3$ at most can have one neighbor in $\tau$ and it must be a vertex of degree $0$ in $G_\tau$.
 Therefore $G_\sigma=G[\sigma]$ is a graph such that $\Delta(G_\sigma)\leq1$, which implies it is a forest and $\sigma$ is a simplex of $\mathcal{F}_1(G)$.